 Where can I find information about Matariki?

 Although the star cluster is recognised and celebrated in other cultures, the stories and traditions about Matariki are unique to New Zealand.
-This means the best place to look for information is New Zealand websites.
+This means the best place to look for information on this topic is on New Zealand websites.

-- There is a whole story about Matariki called Matariki: Māori New Year.
+- Look for the story called Matariki: Māori New Year.

-- Clicking on this will take you to the Story summary, so remember to try other links under Contents to find more information.
+- This is the Story summary, so remember to try other links under Contents to find more information.

-- If you look under All images and media you will find some pictures and videos about Matariki.
+- If you look under All images and media you will find pictures and videos about Matariki too.

 Tips: We can tell from its website address that this site is a government site because it has .govt in the address, so we can be confident the information is well-researched and reliable.

-New Zealand’s national museum also has some good information on Matariki.
+New Zealand’s national museum also has lots of good information on Matariki.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.